 BIBLIOMANIA by Macchiro Oobaru

-If you are looking to enter a strange and horrifying world, BIBLIOMANIA by Macchiro Oobaru is a must-read.
+If you are looking to enter a strange and panic-inducing world, BIBLIOMANIA by Macchiro Oobaru is a must-read.
 With some of the most terrifying visions I’ve seen in manga, this one is up there with the likes of Blame! and its Silicon Life.
 With Macchiro Oobaru’s meticulous attention to detail and unique style, BIBLIOMANIA is one of the most visually striking horror manga I’ve read to date.

 BIBLIOMANIA is a twisted spin on Alice in Wonderland, and while I’m not usually big on stories inspired by others, they excel when done right, as seen with series like this one and others, such as No Longer Human by Usamaru Furuya.